-We accept the protected characteristics identified under the Equality Act 2010 which include age, gender, disability, sexual orientation, race, belief, religion, pregnancy, maternity.
+We accept the protected characteristics identified under the Equality Act 2010 which are: age, disability, gender reassignment, marriage or civil partnership (in employment), pregnancy and maternity, race, religion or belief, sex, and sexual orientation.
 We also consider diversity of social and economic background as a crucial component of this plan.
-This is line with Arts Council England’s Creative Case for Diversity.
+This is in line with Arts Council England’s Creative Case for Diversity.

 We have adopted the social model of disability which says that disability is caused by the way society is organised, rather than by a person’s impairment or difference.
 It looks at ways of removing barriers that restrict life choices for disabled people.
 When barriers are removed, disabled people can be independent and equal in society, with choice and control over their own lives.
 We extend this thinking across our work, believing that it is up to us to ensure our work is accessible to all.

 Collective Encounters has five key ambitions for equality and diversity in our audiences, participants and workforce.
 These are underpinned by two principles.
 Firstly, to provide opportunities for individuals from marginalised background to witness and take part in great art that reflects their experiences as citizens.
 Secondly, to ensure those from marginalised backgrounds have an opportunity to become a part of the creative industries and workforce.

 - Encourage individuals from diverse backgrounds to engage as participants & audiences.

 - Ensure all work is physically, logistically, economically and socially accessible to those from diverse backgrounds who have the potential to engage either as audience or participants

 - Implement working and delivery methods that are sensitive to a diverse workforce, participant and audience base.

 - Reflect the diversity of audience and participants within our artistic programme.

 - Create opportunities for people from a diverse background to launch and develop a career in the arts.